johnbillion/wp_mail/readme.md

 ## Change of User Email or Password

-### User requests a password reset via "Lost your password?"
+### User requests a password reset

+Sent when a user clicks the "Lost your password?" link on the login screen and submits their email address.

     To:        User
     From:      WordPress <wordpress@host>